 Lionel provides leadership and strategic direction for SIGA’s seven casinos and Marketing department to achieve SIGA’s corporate mandate and adhere to its guiding principles.

 Lionel’s passion for Operations and in the development and mentorship in others, comes from his personal commitment to continuous learning.
 Lionel has completed his Master of Business Administration (MBA) and Chartered Professionals in Human Resources (CPHR) designation and has a Gaming Management certificate from the University of Reno Nevada.

 Assuming the executive role in 2013, Lionel has led SIGA in several transformational organizational changes including taking over its Casino Management System (CMS) and technical operations from a third-party vendor, developing a regional casino model, and several change management initiatives to optimize organizational performance.
-Looking forward, Lionel plays an integral part in the organization’s move into the online gaming and sports betting spaces.
+Looking forward, Lionel plays an integral part in the organization’s road map as brick-and-mortar operations and online gaming converge.

-Vance began his career at SIGA in the Spring of 1997 and will be celebrating his 25th year in the organization in April 2022.
+Vance began his career at SIGA in the Spring of 1997 and celebrated his 25th year in the organization in April 2022.